KonerK/KonerK/README.md

 ## Hi there, I'm Koner!

 🎓 I'm a recent Computer Science graduate from the University of Bath, and primarily work with Python.
-I am highly fascinated by machine learning, data science, human-computer interaction (HCI), and the mathematical foundations of computer science.
+I am highly interested in machine learning, data science, human-computer interaction (HCI), and the mathematical foundations of computer science.

 If you would like to explore some of my projects, feel free to check out the following:
 - [Affective Virtual Environments][1]: An investigation into how to best design affective virtual environments in VR.